 Black-out drapes and excellent mattresses ensure a great night’s sleep.
 The ensuites (most with walk-in showers; some with tubs) are spotless, and staff provide a turn-down service.
 Splash out on a suite for free laundry and a complimentary minibar, plus chocolates and snacks.

 - Satellite tv

 At dinner the kitchen serves authentic Vietnamese cuisine.
-On the menu you may find Pho, Bun bo Nam Bo (noodles with shredded beef, crushed peanuts, shallots and Vietnamese basil), Gioi thieu salmon, and spring rolls with a basket of fresh herbs.
+We enjoyed a fresh mango and seafood salad for starters, followed by a beautifully presented beef and coconut curry with rice and veg (served in a coconut).
+The menu also featured spring rolls with fresh herbs and Bun bo Nam Bo (noodles with shredded beef, crushed peanuts, shallots and Vietnamese basil).
 There are western dishes, too: stuffed chicken legs, hamburgers, smoked salmon with dill, and a delectable passion-fruit cake with ice cream.

 Hanoi is fast becoming Vietnam’s gastronomic centre, and in the Old Quarter you’ll find hundreds of restaurants and street stalls.
-Within walking distance, in the arty Hai Ba Trung area, is the family-run Chim Sao, popular with those in the know.
-For a modern, sophisticated take on Vietnamese cuisine you can’t do better than HOME, a vintage-chic restaurant in a 1930s French villa, a brisk walk (or short taxi ride) north of La Siesta.
+Family-run Chim Saois popular with those in the know and within walking distance, in arty Hai Ba Trung area.
+For a modern, sophisticated Vietnamese cuisine you can’t do better than HOME, a vintage-chic restaurant in a 1930s French villa (a brisk walk or short taxi ride north of La Siesta).